gmejiamtz/gmejiamtz.github.io/_pages/about.md

 I am current computer engineering student focusing on hardware design and systems programming.
 My work so far has been on EDA design, mainly facilitaing memory design and verification and place and route of FPGAs and ASICs.
-Currently I am working under Professor Jose Renau on [liveHD](https://github.com/masc-ucsc/livehd), a compiler infrastructure for producive hardware development.
-For Spring 2024 I am taking CSE 111 - Advanced Programming, CSE 123B - Engineering Project II, CSE 134 - Embedded Operating Systems, and I am the tutor for CSE 125/225 - Logic Design with Verilog.
+Currently I am working under Professor [Dustin Richmond](https://www.dustinrichmond.com) and Professor [Jason Eshraghian](https://www.jasoneshraghian.com) on modeling DRAM cell discharge to model a spiking neural net.
+For Fall 2024 I am taking CSE 200 - Research and Teaching in Computer Science and Engineering, CSE 216 - Formal Methods, ECE 210 - Brain Inspired Machine Learning, and I am the teaching assistant for CSE 100 - Logic Design.